openjdk/crac/src/java.base/share/man/java.md

 `-XX:CRaCCheckpointTo=`*directory*
 :   The CRaC (Coordinated Restore at Checkpoint) Project provides checkpointing of
-    a running Java program into an image directory.
-Restoring from the image should solve some of the problematic start-up and warm-up times.
+    a running Java program into an image.
+Restoring from the image should have lower start-up and warm-up times compared to a full re-launch.

-    This option defines a path to the snapshot which is currently a directory.
+    This option defines a path to the image which is currently a directory.
 The directory will be created if it does not exist, but no parent directories are created.

 `-XX:CRaCRestoreFrom=`*directory*
-:   Restores a snapshot created by `-XX:CRaCCheckpointTo=`*directory*.
+:   Restores an image created by `-XX:CRaCCheckpointTo`.

 `-XX:CRaCMinPid=`*value*
-:   A desired minimal PID value for checkpoint'ed process.
-Ignored on restore.
+:   A desired minimal PID value for checkpointed process.
+Used by the launcher,
+    only on POSIX-like platforms.

 `-XX:ErrorFile=`*filename*
 :   Specifies the path and file name to which error data is written when an